CenterForSpatialResearch/MappingForTheUrbanHumanities/Tutorials/09_AnalyzingData03.md

 ![AnalyzingData]( https://github.com/CenterForSpatialResearch/MappingForTheUrbanHumanities/blob/master/Tutorials/Images/AnalyzingData03/Analyze319.png)

 This tool requires that you build a reclass rules file in order to define the classes.
 This needs to be a text file containing the needed ranges.
-Open a text editor (notepad in windows or TextEdit in MacOS will work for this) and type:
+Open a text editor (Notepad in Windows or TextEdit in MacOS will work for this) and type:

 0 thru 1319.99 = 1

 1320 thru 2639.99 = 2

 2640 thru 3959.99 = 3

 3960 thru 82000 = 4

 ![AnalyzingData]( https://github.com/CenterForSpatialResearch/MappingForTheUrbanHumanities/blob/master/Tutorials/Images/AnalyzingData03/Analyze320.png)